Rhamero West: Three jailed for student's stab murder

 Local residents gave Rhamero first aid before paramedics arrived and conducted open heart surgery in the street, the court heard.

-He was taken to hospital but died as a result of his injuries.
+He was taken to hospital but later died.

 Lawrence remained on the run until January when he was arrested by police in Cheshire.

-Det Ch Insp Liz Hopkinson, from GMP, said: "These three caused carnage across south Manchester in the lead up to Rhamero's death and it's a miracle that no members of the public were also injured as a result of their reckless driving and acts of violence."
+The convicted trio laughed and waved to the upstairs public gallery as they were led from the dock.

+Det Ch Insp Liz Hopkinson said: "No parent should ever have to receive the news that their child has been killed and the perpetrators, refusing to admit responsibility, have only added to their suffering by forcing them to endure the pain of a trial."

-Investigators said they spoke to "hundreds of witnesses" in what prosecutors called a "complex case".
+Investigators said they spoke to hundreds of witnesses in what prosecutors called a "complex case".

-Lisa Connor, from the CPS, said: "We used phone location data, CCTV footage and forensic evidence to pinpoint where each person was at the specific points in time.
+Lisa Connor, from the Crown Prosecution Service, said: "We used phone location data, CCTV footage and forensic evidence to pinpoint where each person was at the specific points in time.

-"[Those] who have been convicted of his murder pursued him relentlessly and gave him no chance to escape or defend himself."
+"Those who have been convicted of Rhamero's murder pursued him relentlessly and gave him no chance to escape or defend himself."